Doctor of Philosophy in Criminology

 PROGRAM FEATURES

-• Admission is directly into the Ph.D. program.
+• Students are admitted directly into the Ph.D. program.

-• Soon after arriving, each student selects a mentor and with the mentor, the graduate chair and one other member of the graduate group, designs a hand-tailored curriculum.
-That curriculum will include several “core” courses taken in the first and second year.
-These include two courses in criminological theory, two courses in criminal justice policy, and two semesters of graduate level statistics.
+• Each student is assigned two faculty mentors and works with the graduate chair to design a hand-tailored curriculum.
+Typically Ph.D. students take several “core” criminology courses in the first and second year.
+These include two courses in criminological theory, two courses in criminal justice policy, and two semesters of graduate level statistics or data science.

 DOCTORAL ADMISSIONS